DDR5 SDRAM: Memory modules

-DDR5 RDIMMs/LRDIMMs use 12 V and UDIMMs use 5 V input.
-In order to prevent damage by accidental insertion of the wrong memory type, DDR5 UDIMMs and (L)RDIMMs are not mechanically compatible.
+DDR5 UDIMMs use 5 V input, whereas RDIMMs and LRDIMMs use 12 V. In order to prevent damage by accidental insertion of the wrong memory type, DDR5 UDIMMs and (L)RDIMMs are not mechanically compatible.
 Additionally, DDR5 DIMMs are supplied with management interface power at 3.3 V, and use on-board circuitry (a power management integrated circuit and associated passive components) to convert to the lower voltage required by the memory chips.
 Final voltage regulation close to the point of use provides more stable power, and mirrors the development of voltage regulator modules for CPU power supplies.

 Operation

 Standard DDR5 memory speeds range from 4,000 to 6,400 million transfers per second (PC5-32000 to PC5-51200).
 Higher speeds may be added later, as happened with previous generations.
 XMP profiles currently allow 8000 MT/s with 1.400 V/1.450 V, which is much higher than 1.1 V in the JEDEC standard.

 Compared to DDR4 SDRAM, the minimum burst length was doubled to 16, with the option of "burst chop" after eight transfers.
 The addressing range is also slightly extended as follows: